nbren12/personal-website/content/post/2021-version-pinning.md

 personal-code management system.
 External dependencies are code too, but are harder to manage than personal code.
 Git manages text files, but it doesn't manage all the files on your computer's hard drive or the internet.
-Therefore you need a tool to reliably build your programs execution environment from a text file.
-To do this reliably, you need to combine installation like pip and environment management tools like virtualenvs.
-Tools that bundle these functionalities make it easier to do, and automation (e.g. continuous integration) ensures that your tool actually works.
+Therefore you need a tool to reliably build your program's execution environment from a text file.
+Tools that bundle package and environment management features make this easier to do, and automation (e.g. continuous integration) ensures that your tool actually works.

 Dependency management, software development, and science are tightly coupled.
 In particular, you should minimize the number of dependencies and decouple